ihasson/Comp380/README.md

 Also for for adding course information I recommend downloading the webpage with the course info you want to use and using the the lexer in the catolog directory to pull out the information before making whichever edits you need.

+I will push some parsed text from the lexer program in the file catalog-CITandCS.txt for you guys to use incase you can't figure out how to build lexer scripts.
+Tell me if there are any difficulties with pasring from that file.

+Other Notes: Feel free to add to this file.

+I added a Main class since I am guessing that would be the best place to put or initialize the objects used through out the program.